- Campus Life

 All psychology majors must pass the Senior Exam in order to graduate.
 The Psychology Department uses the exam to assess how well students are learning and retaining the material being taught.

 The exam is a 100-question multiple choice test, covering material from the courses listed below.
 You must have completed (or be currently taking) these classes before you can take the senior exam.

 The exam is held toward the end of each semester.
-The dates for upcoming semesters are as follows:
+The dates for Fall 2014 are:

 You will be awarded a letter grade based on your performance on the exam.
 A passing grade is a D. You need to get 40% correct on the exam to pass.
 The letter grade will appear on your transcript but will not be used in the calculation of your GPA.

 The best way to study is to review your books and notes from the classes listed above.
 The questions are written by the psychology faculty who teach these courses.
 So it is best to hang on to your course materials after you've completed a class.
 You can also review a good Introductory Psychology textbook.

 Check on Banner to find out who is administering the exam that semester.
 Contact that person to let him/her know that you are not registered.
 You will still be allowed to take the test.

 Yes.
 You can take the exam 3 times.
 If it is not your last semester at Plattsburgh, you can simply register to take the exam again the following semester.
 If it is your last semester, you should contact the faculty member who administers the exam that semester to arrange to retake it during the same semester.

 If you would like more information about the psychology program at SUNY Plattsburgh, please contact